-Since this account of The Island is in the form of a computer simulation, it was necessary to make some concessions for the sake of playability.
 The only means of communicating with your computer is through the keyboard.
-An inverse cursor always indicates that the computer is waiting for you to type something.
-It may desire only a single keystroke response or several keystrokes followed by a [RETURN].
+An inverse cursor always indicates that the computer is waiting for you to type in a response.
+It may demand only a single keystroke or several keystrokes followed by [RETURN] or [ENTER], depending upon your computer's keyboard.